OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/devel-vmm.rst

         default    = "vmm_exec/vmm_exec_kvm.conf",
         ...

 Each driver can define a list of supported actions for :ref:`imported VMs <import_wild_vms>`.
-Please note that in order to import VMs, your monitoring drivers should report the :ref:`IMPORT_TEMPLATE variable <devel-im_vm_information>`.
 The complete list of actions is:

 .. _devel_actions: